SolaceProducts/sl-spring-cloud-connectors/README.md

 ## Java Applications

-Applications can use this connector with Spring Cloud to access the information in VCAP_SERVICES environment variable, necessary to connect to a Solace Messaging Service Instance.
+Applications can use this connector with Spring Cloud to access the information in the VCAP_SERVICES environment variable, necessary for connection to a Solace Messaging Service Instance.
 The code finds the `SolaceMessaging` Cloud Foundry service instance and uses the `SolaceMessagingInfo` object to connect a Solace Messaging API for Java (JCSMP) session.

 ```java
 CloudFactory cloudFactory = new CloudFactory();